realworldocaml/book/en/compiler-output-formats.md

 val compare_t : t -> t -> int = <fun>
 ```

-The first type definition of `t` is a standard OCaml phrase and results in the
+The first definition of `t` is a standard OCaml phrase and results in the
 expected output.
 The second one includes the `with compare` directive.
 This
-is intercepted by `comparelib` and turned into two new functions that are generated
+is intercepted by `comparelib` and transformed into the original type
-from the type into the `compare` and `compare_t` functions.
+definition with two new functions also incuded.

 #### Running `camlp4` directly on the source code

-While the top-level is quick and useful to figure out the function signatures
+While the top-level is a quick and useful to examine the signatures generated
-generated from the extensions, how can we see what these functions actually do?
+from the extensions, how can we see what these new functions actually do?
+You
-You can't do this from `utop` directly, since it embeds the `camlp4`
+can't do this from `utop` directly since it embeds the `camlp4` invocation as
-compilation as an automated part of its operation.
+an automated part of its operation.

-Let's turn to the command-line to inspect the result of the `comparelib`
+Let's turn to the command-line to obtain the result of the `comparelib`
 transformation instead.
 Create a file that contains the type declaration from
 earlier: